MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Related Work

-Recently, BlenderProc~\cite{denninger2019blenderproc} provides a configurable system that can generate photorealistic large-scale imagery dataset from public 3D scene database, but it only has limited scriptable interfaces.
-NviSII~\cite{morrical2021nvisii} uses python API to address this problem.
-It enables fine-grained control of the scene, but it brings a tedious coding process lacking high-level built-in functions.
-Also, it lacks a large-scale 3D scene database for users to use.
-Our system provides a user-friendly DSL, considering both flexibilities with the Python programming language and ease-of-use with built-in samplers for generating large-scale and diverse imagery data.
-Most recently, concurrent work Unity Perception~\cite{borkman2021unity} also provides a flexible and easy-to-use interface for users.
-However, it uses the asset store as the database, which may not ensure a consistent labeled assets (\eg, semantic).
-Instead, there is a high-quality commercial scene database behind our system for users to access as an online service.
+Most recently, several systems~\cite{denninger2019blenderproc, morrical2021nvisii, gan2021tdw, eftekhar2021omnidata, borkman2021unity, Greff_2022_CVPR} are proposed to generate synthetic dataset from collections of 3D assets.
+Though the overall goal is similar, our system differs from them in several aspects.
+BlenderProc~\cite{denninger2019blenderproc} provides a configurable system that can generate photorealistic large-scale imagery datasets from public 3D scene databases, but it has limited scriptable interfaces.
+NviSII~\cite{morrical2021nvisii}, ThreeDWorld~\cite{gan2021tdw} and Kubric~\cite{Greff_2022_CVPR} uses python API to address this problem.
+It enables fine-grained control of the scene, but it brings a tedious coding process lacking some high-level built-in functions for randomization.
+Our system provides a user-friendly DSL, considering both flexibilities with the Python programming language and ease of use with built-in randomization support.
+Our multi-stage pipeline design also allows users to modify the parts they are interested in and prevent writing the complete data generation code.